thibaudclement/cs269i/docs/lecture-5.md

 2. Players do not cooperate in \(n\)-round games.
 3. Players likely cooperate in games with a random number of rounds.

-In fact, in the real world, we frequently observe \((1)\) and \((3)\): in tourist traps, restaurants they might as well charge customers as much as they can, because they will only see them once, while in locals’ favorite spots, restaurants expect customers to come over and over, so they have incentives to serve them well.
+In fact, in the real world, we frequently observe \((1)\) and \((3)\): in tourist traps, restaurants might as well charge customers as much as they can, because they will only see them once, while in locals’ favorite spots, restaurants expect customers to come over and over, so they have incentives to serve them well.

 What about \((2)\)?